-There are Many Great Hiking Trails in the Adirondack Park Outside of the High Peaks Wilderness Area
+100 Great Hiking Trails in the Adirondack Park Outside of the Heavily-Used and Popular High Peaks Wilderness Area

 The online trail guides listed below include descriptions, trail directions, pictures, and maps that detail the hike and provide information about protecting the natural resources and wild areas of the public Forest Preserve and Adirondack Park and how to be prepared for a good hike by practicing “Leave No Trace” hiking etiquette.
 Go out and hike and enjoy many different mountains, ponds, waterfalls and bogs that are off the beaten track.

 Silver Lake Mountain This is a moderate 1.8-mile (round trip) hike over a steep and rocky trail that leads to a craggy mountaintop with sweeping views of Silver Lake, Taylor Pond, and the mountain and ridges of the northern Adirondacks.